First things first, please make sure:

 1. Which types of content do you want to password protect?

-PPWP allows you to password protect the entire page content, part of content or the whole site but NOT content on Custom Fields.
+PPWP allows you to password protect the entire page content, parts of the content, and the whole WordPress site but NOT content on Custom Fields automatically.

-You can do it by yourself by following our guide on how to password protect custom fields, requiring a little coding knowledge.
+You can do it by yourself by following our guide on how to password protect custom fields, which requires a little coding knowledge.